Spreckels Organ Pavilion

-Spreckels Organ Pavilion houses the open-air Spreckels Organ in Balboa Park, San Diego, California.
-The Spreckels Organ is the world's largest pipe organ in a fully outdoor venue.
-Constructed for the 1915 Panama-California Exposition, it is located at the corner of President's Way and Pan American Road East in the park.
+The Spreckels Organ Pavilion is an outdoor venue that houses the open-air Spreckels Organ in Balboa Park in San Diego, California.
+With more than 5,000 pipes, the Spreckels Organ is the world's largest pipe organ in a fully outdoor venue.
+Constructed for the 1915 Panama–California Exposition, it is located at the corner of President's Way and Pan American Road East in the park.